 It is estimated that 30 out of every 1,000 babies in the U.S. suffer some kind of birth trauma.
 This is often a result of misuse of medical equipment or the improper handling of a newborn by medical staff.
-An injury suffered at birth can stay with someone for the rest of their life.
+An injury suffered at birth is a life-long injury.

 Birth Injuries Caused By Medical Malpractice

-Birth Asphyxia: This is a medical condition that happens due to deprivation of oxygen to an infant during the birth process to cause harm, often to the brain.
+Birth Asphyxia: A medical condition that happens due to deprivation of oxygen to an infant during the birth process to cause harm, often to the brain.

-Hypoxia: Hypoxia is a condition in which the body is deprived of proper oxygen supply at the tissue level.
+Hypoxia: A condition in which the body is deprived of proper oxygen supply at the tissue level.

-Brachial Plexus Injury: The brachial plexus is a network of intertwined nerves that control movement and sensation in the arm and hand.
+Brachial Plexus Injury: An injury to the network of intertwined nerves that control movement and sensation in the arm and hand.

-Cephalohematoma: Cephalohematoma is an injury that occurs underneath the skin of the infant’s skull bone.
-It can cause unnecessary pooling of the blood from damaged blood vessels between the skull and inner layers of the skin
+Cephalohematoma: An injury that occurs underneath the skin of the infant’s skull bone.
+It can cause unnecessary pooling of the blood from damaged blood vessels between the skull and inner layers of the skin.

-Cerebral Palsy: Cerebral palsy (CP) is the most common motor disability in childhood.
+Cerebral Palsy: CP is the most common motor disability in childhood.
 It affects a child’s movement, motor skills, and muscle tone.
 It is caused by brain damage that can develop while in utero, during labor and delivery.

-Cystic Fibrosis: Cystic fibrosis (CF) is a genetic disorder that affects mostly the lungs, but also the pancreas, liver, kidneys, and intestine.
+Cystic Fibrosis: CF is a genetic disorder that affects mostly the lungs, but also the pancreas, liver, kidneys, and intestine.
 Long-term issues include difficulty breathing and coughing up mucus as a result of frequent lung infections.

 Dejerine-Klumpke Palsy: Klumpke’s paralysis is a form of paralysis involving the muscles of the forearm and hand, resulting from a brachial plexus injury in which the eighth cervical (C8) and first thoracic (T1) nerves are injured either before or after they have joined to form the lower trunk.

-Fetal Distress / Death: Fetal death refers to the spontaneous intrauterinedeath of a fetus at any time during pregnancy.
+Fetal Distress / Death: The spontaneous intrauterine death of a fetus at any time during pregnancy.
 Fetal deaths later in pregnancy (at 20 weeks of gestation or more, or 28 weeks or more, for example) are also sometimes referred to as stillbirths.

 Forceps Injuries: An infant’s skull is fragile and excessive force or misuse of forceps can cause brain damage and other serious injuries.